by Todd Walker

 8.)
 I’d have no problem harvesting game with these in a survival situation or not.
 I plan on using them in the upcoming bow season.
 Practice your skills now.
 It will make all the difference when it really counts.

 Hope you enjoyed my down and dirty duct tape fletching project.
-Got any other projects you’d like see with the amazing duct tape?
+Got any other projects you’d like see?
 Suggestions and comments are always welcome!

 Here’s another duct tape fletching link that might be of interest:

-Sensible Survival I really like the simplicity of his method creating two vanes.
+Sensible Survival – I really like the simplicity of Hank’s method.